03.28.2018 Bill Nusbaum Honored with Humanitarian Award by the Virginia Center for Inclusive Communities

-Congratulations to Bill Nusbaum, who was recently selected as a Humanitarian Award winner by the Virginia Center for Inclusive Communities’ (VCIC) Tidewater chapter.
+Congratulations to Bill Nusbaum, who was recently honored as a Humanitarian Award winner by the Virginia Center for Inclusive Communities’ (VCIC) Tidewater chapter.
 Bill was one of six individuals selected this year for the award, which, since 1963, has recognized “individuals who have demonstrated a commitment to the promotion of respect and understanding among people of diverse racial, ethnic, and religious backgrounds.”
-He will be honored at the VCIC’s 54th annual Tidewater Humanitarian Awards Dinner on March 22, at the Westin Hotel at Virginia Beach Town Center.
+He was recognized at the VCIC’s 54th annual Tidewater Humanitarian Awards Dinner on March 22 at the Westin Hotel at Virginia Beach Town Center.

 Bill is a third-generation recipient of the award.
 He joins his father, retired Williams Mullen partner, Robert C. Nusbaum, who received the award in 2013, as well as his grandmother, Justine Nusbaum, and his uncle, V.H.
 Nusbaum, Jr., who jointly received the award in 1968.